Pukey123/PythonGame/README.md

 # PythonGame
 This is a game currently under developement by two people.
-All things listed below are due to change.
+All things listed below are subject to change.

-The idea of the game was to have a monster battle style similar to Pokemon but with a farming part that you need in order to gather materials and food for your monsters.
+The idea of the game was to have a monster battle style similar to Pokemon but with a farming part, possibly similar to Harvest Moon, that you need in order to gather materials and food for your monsters.

-The game will have a set of base animals, such as cows, pigs, mice etc. You then combine essesnaces which you farm to determin the type of monster so a fire essesnce on a cow would make a fire cow.
-This will then effect the set moves of the animal.
-So the cows tackle will also have the option to have fire tackle etc.
+The game will have a set of base animals, such as cows, wolves, rats etc. You then combine essences, which can obtained in a variety of ways including farming or exploring, to determine the type of monster; e.g. a fire essesnce on a cow would make a fire cow.
+This will then effect the set moves of the animal, so the cows tackle will also have the option to have fire tackle etc.

-As well as a primary you will also have a secondary attribute.
-This you can combine with moves of the primary to make some unique moves for example a water primary would give a wave attack.
+As well as a primary attribute, monsters will also have a secondary attribute.
+This can be used to combine with moves of the primary to make some unique moves, for example a water primary would give a wave attack.
 If you have secondary at electricity then this will create a electric wave attack.

 ##Current Work